-Aldi Weekly Meal Plan: 7 Days of Budget Meals from This Week's Deals
+Aldi Weekly Meal Plan 2026: 7 Days of Budget Meals Under €50 (with Current Deals)

 If you are trying to eat well on a tight budget, Aldi is probably already part of your routine.
 The prices are low, the selection is focused, and the rotating weekly deals often include exactly the kind of ingredients that work for everyday cooking.